portrino/px_hybrid_auth/Documentation/ForUsers/Index.rst

 Tab "General"
 ^^^^^^^^^^^^^

 You can choose which social network should be used in the upper DropDown Menu.
-The content of this list is explained in the topic :ref:`configuration-extension-manager`
+The content of this list is explained in the topic :ref:`extension-manager-configuration`

 .. figure:: ../Images/UserManual/Flexform.png
     :width: 500px